I Am The Wind. I Bring News

 I am the wind, and I must move.

-I am life renewed.
+I am life returned to barren lands.

 Feel me.
 I must work.